When to visit the vet?

-Ectopic ureterThe ureter is the tube that connects the kidneys to the bladder.
-There are two ureters that transport urine from the kidneys to the bladder. is a congenitalCongenital means "present from birth" and refers to characteristics or conditions that are already present at birth.
-This can include genetic disorders, developmental anomalies, or infections transmitted by the mother. malformation in which one or both of a dog’s ureters do not correctly empty into the bladder, but instead into the urethra, vagina, or another unusual location, which can lead to urinary incontinenceIncontinence refers to the inability to voluntarily control urine or stool, leading to involuntary loss.
+UreteralUreteral refers to the ureter, which carries urine from the kidneys to the bladder.
+Ureteral problems in dogs and cats can impair urine flow and cause Pain. ectopia is a congenitalCongenital means "present from birth" and refers to characteristics or conditions that are already present at birth.
+This can include genetic disorders, developmental anomalies, or infections transmitted by the mother. malformation in which one or both ureters in a dog do not correctly enter the bladder, but instead open into the urethra, vagina, or another unusual location, which can lead to urinary incontinenceIncontinence refers to the inability to voluntarily control urine or stool, leading to involuntary loss.
 There are various forms, including urinary incontinence and fecal incontinence, which can be caused by different factors. and other health problems.

 The most important facts at a glance